Skip to main content

 }

-scheme values come from the name field in the /v1/beneficiaries/methods?method=E_WALLET response.
+scheme values come from the name field in the List Bank Identfier response.
+Select E_WALLET in query parameter to get the list of E-Wallets.

 Response